leiferlab/NeRVEclustering/README_leifer_lab.txt

 			pointStats.mat, struccture containing all coordinates from all straightened volumes along with a trackIdx, the result of initial tracking of points.

 STEP 4: ERROR CORRECTION

 	Python submission code:

 		submitWormAnalysisPipelineFull.py

 	Matlab analysis code:

 		clusterBotChecker.m

-		clusterBotCheckCompiler.
+		clusterBotCheckCompiler.m

+	File Outputs:
-	File Outputs: 	botCheckFolder, folder containing all coordinate guesses for all times, one mat file for each neuron. pointStatsNew.mat, matfile containing the refined trackIdx after error correction.
+ 	botCheckFolder- folder containing all coordinate guesses for all times, one mat file for each neuron.
+	pointStatsNew.mat- matfile containing the refined trackIdx after error correction.

 STEP 5: SIGNAL EXTRACTION

 	Python submission code:

 		submitWormAnalysisPipelineFull.py

 	Matlab analysis code:

 		fiducialCropper3.m

+	File Output:
-	File Output:	heatData.mat, all signal results from extracting signal from the coordinates.
+	heatData.mat, all signal results from extracting signal from the coordinates.

 #########################################################################